Finance & NDIS | Preparation

 A setting is available in System Preferences::Settings::NDIS to edit the reduced price percentage for cancellations where required, in the 'Cancellation and "no show" management' section:

+N.B.
+Where this is listed as 100%, there is no need to make any further adjustments (unless your organisation wishes to charge less than this amount).
 If your organisation wishes to edit the percentage for cancellations, select the 'Edit' button.
 The following ' Edit Reduced Price Percentage' window will appear:

 Decide if Client Funding notes should be displayed in the NDIS Support Allocations window